-We agree to work together to be accountable for closing the gap among cohorts of students under NCLB.
+We agree to work together to be accountable for closing the gap.

 The Importance of Data

 We believe that decision-making at all levels in the District needs to be data-driven.
 Good, timely data is the basis for quality decisions and accountability from Board, to sites, to teachers, to students.
 We are committed to developing, understanding, and using data to guide and assess our work to help all students learn: